-Assessments are a mixture of essays, presentations, portfolios of journalism, broadcast media packages and timed examinations.
+Assessments are a mixture of essays, presentations, portfolios of journalism, broadcast media packages, and timed examinations.

-The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.
+The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to students promptly – usually within 15 working days of the submission date.

 First or second class honours degree or equivalent professional experience.

 If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages for information on equivalent qualifications.

 Overseas students will be required to demonstrate English language proficiency equivalent to IELTS 7.0 overall, with a minimum of 5.5 in each element.
 This qualification must have been obtained prior to submitting your application.